 Early Perfection Pea Information

 For a pea, Early Perfection is a tough plant that is easy to grow.
 It resists drought and several diseases, including fusarium wilt.
 It’s also a prolific producer, even if you have poor soil.
-Fall is a great time to get started with Early Perfection, as these peas prefer temperatures below 70 degrees Fahrenheit (21 Celsius).
+Fall is a great time to get started with Early Perfection, as these peas prefer temperatures below 70 degrees F. (21 C.).

-Early Perfection vines grow to about 30 inches (3/4 of a meter) in length.
-You’ll get an abundance of three-inch (7.6 cm.) pea pods that contain seven to ten peas.
+Early Perfection vines grow to about 30 inches (76 cm.) in length.
+You’ll get an abundance of 3 inch (8 cm.) pea pods that contain seven to ten peas.
 They are tender and sweet but also hold up well when canned or frozen.

 Growing Early Perfection Peas